TheAlgorithms/Algorithms-Explanation/README.md

 ## Steps

-Describe the algorithm in a clear, simple and understandable steps.
+Describe the algorithm in clear, simple and understandable steps.

 ## Example